snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <h3 id="draft-schemas">2.1 Drafting schemas</h3>

-Preparing a JSON schema can be a laborious process that likely takes time and requires several iterations.
-However, it's possible to upload work-in-progress schema to your registry, or store them elsewhere, until they're ready to be used.
+Preparing a JSON Schema can be a laborious process, taking time and requiring several iterations.
+A schema author will want to store these work-in-progress schemas somewhere, until they're ready to be used.

-Knowing that this is a common practice among users working with schema, R10 Tiflis introduces a new service, `Draft Schemas`, to handle unfinished, i.e. `draft`, schemas.
-This new service comes with seven endpoints, hosted under `/api/draft/`;
+Recognising this common use-case, R10 Tiflis introduces a new service, Draft Schemas, to handle unfinished, i.e. `draft`, schemas.
+This new service comes with seven endpoints, hosted under `/api/draft/`:

-* `GET HOST/api/draft/public`: Retrieves all public & draft schemas
+* `GET HOST/api/draft/public` - retrieves all draft *public* schemas
-* `GET HOST/api/draft/{vendor}`: Retrieves all draft schemas belonging to a specific vendor
+* `GET HOST/api/draft/{vendor}` - retrieves all draft schemas belonging to a specific vendor
-* `GET HOST/api/draft/{vendor}/{name}`: Retrieves all draft schemas belonging to a specific vendor & name combination
+* `GET HOST/api/draft/{vendor}/{name}` - retrieves all draft schemas belonging to a specific vendor and name combination
-* `GET HOST/api/draft/{vendor}/{name}/{format}`: Retrieves all draft schemas belonging to a specific vendor & name & format combination
+* `GET HOST/api/draft/{vendor}/{name}/{format}` - retrieves all draft schemas belonging to a specific vendor, name and format combination
-* `GET HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Retrieve a draft schema based on its (vendor, name, format, draftNumber)
+* `GET HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}` - retrieves a draft schema based on its vendor, name, format and `draftNumber`
-* `POST HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Adds a draft schema based on its (vendor, name, format, draftNumber)
+* `POST HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}` - adds a draft schema based on its vendor, name, format, and `draftNumber`
-* `PUT HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Retrieve a draft schema based on its (vendor, name, format, draftNumber)
+* `PUT HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}` - retrieves a draft schema based on its vendor, name, format and `draftNumber`

-The default draft number of a schema starts with `1` and can be increased as needed.
+The default `draftNumber` of a schema is 1, and can be increased as needed.

-Using the `Draft Schemas` service frees the user from thinking about which `version` to decide on until the schema is finalized.
+Using the Draft Schemas service frees the user from thinking about which schema `version` to decide on, right until the schema is finalized.

 Visit the [Draft Schemas Wiki Page][draft-schemas-wiki] for more details about this new service.

 <h3 id="validation-methods">2.2 Validation endpoints, revisited</h3>

-Iglu Server offers two endpoints under `/api/schemas/validate`.
+Iglu Server offers two endpoints under `/api/schemas/validate`:

-One endpoint to check if a schema is self-describing and another endpoint to validate a JSON instance against its JSON schema.
+* One endpoint checks if a schema is self-describing
+* The other endpoint lets you validate a JSON instance against its JSON Schema

-However, both endpoints append the schema to the request's URL since their HTTP method is `GET`.
-If your schema is long enough, you run the risk of hitting the URL length limit of Akka HTTP server or any reverse proxy or load balancer you have in front of Iglu Server.
+However, both endpoints append the schema to the request's URL, since their HTTP method is `GET`.
+If your schema is large enough, you run the risk of hitting the URL length limit of Akka HTTP server or any reverse proxy or load balancer that you have in front of Iglu Server.

-As of R10 Tiflis, both validation endpoints use `POST` so that schemas won't be in the request URL, removing the chance of hitting a limitation from the server.
+As of this release, both validation endpoints support `POST`, with which the schemas are no longer sent in the request URL.

 <h2 id="core-improvements">3.
-Improvements to core libraries</h2>
+Improvements to the core libraries</h2>

-Both core libraries, Schema DDL and Iglu Core, received updates as well.
+Both core libraries, Schema DDL and Iglu Core, have received updates as well.

-Schema DDL now includes abstract syntax trees for Google BigQuery which can be used to generate BigQuery DDLs from JSON Schemas and cast self-describing JSON instances to their corresponding BigQuery schema.
+Schema DDL now includes abstract syntax trees for [Google BigQuery][bigquery] which can be used to generate BigQuery DDLs from JSON Schemas and cast self-describing JSON instances to their corresponding BigQuery schema.

+These additions support the work we are doing with Google BigQuery following our Google Cloud Platform [RFC][rfc].

-Iglu Scala Core also includes several minor changes such as new `Decoder` and `Encoder` instances in the `iglu-core-circe` module and convenient `parse` methods on all core entities.
+Iglu Scala Core also includes several minor changes such as new `Decoder` and `Encoder` instances in the `iglu-core-circe` module and a convenient `parse` methods on all core entities.

-And finally - we've dropped Scala 2.10 support from all core libraries. **Scala 2.11 is now the minimal required version of compiler.**
+And finally - we have dropped Scala 2.10 support from all core Iglu libraries.
+Scala 2.11 is now the minimum Scala version to compile against.

 <h2 id="upgrading">4.
 Upgrading</h2>